-Inside your air conditioner are components that help your unit run efficiently, smoothly and properly.
+Inside your air conditioner are components that help your unit run efficiently, smoothly, and properly.
 One of these essential components is the capacitor.
 It is a tiny, cylindrical, or round object that stores and supplies energy to the unit, especially during start-up.
 When your air conditioner breaks down at some point, the problem might be coming from a bad capacitor.
 If you have to replace it, you have to find the same model and the one that suits your unit.
-To help you, here are some places where you can find a capacitor.

 Nearby HVAC Stores

 Most of the time, local HVAC stores near you have everything that you need, especially capacitors.
 Go to the nearest store and ask the store clerk about the capacitor that will match your air conditioner.
 It is better if you have the faulty capacitor with you so that they will know what exactly you are looking for.